bbalin12/DAT5_BOS/README.md

 **Homework (due 3/3):**

-* Find some sort of attribute in the Baseball dataset that sits on a two-dimenstional plan and has discrete clusters.
+* Find some sort of attribute in the Baseball dataset that sits on a two-dimenstional plane and has discrete clusters.
-* Perform K-Means and DBSCAN clustering
+* Perform K-Means and DBSCAN clustering.
 * Determine which better represents your data and the intiution behind why the model was the best for your dataset.
 * Plot a dendrogram of your dataset.
 * Using the data from the last homework, perform principal component analysis on your data.